The practical AI engineering path for builders who cannot wait four years.

 Build a working app

-Use AI assistance without losing understanding of files, code, and verification.
+Use AI assistance without losing control of files, code, and verification.

 Outcome 02